• Skip to main content

 First of all, most orthodontists don’t offer them, since they’re harder to affix and adjust, and they require specialized training and equipment.
 From the patient perspective, lingual braces can create discomfort around the tongue, which can give you a minor lisp.
 Maintaining good oral hygiene takes more effort as well, because it’s harder to brush and floss around the brackets.

-All that said, lingual braces are generally just as effective as standard braces for correcting crossbite.
+All that said, lingual braces are generally considered just as effective as standard braces for correcting crossbite.
 Given the extra work involved, this option is usually pretty expensive, often costing between $8,000 and $10,000.
 If your top priority is keeping your treatment completely invisible and you have the financial means to afford it, lingual braces may be the right choice for you.

 Six Month Smiles